Q42/Meteor-Promissum/README.md

 When the return type doesn't match the requested one, the method will throw an `MeteorError.UnexpectedResultType`.
 It'll also do some magic in handling some basic Meteor errors like `EndpointNotFound`

 If you plan on returning null in Javascript, you can also use the Optional version of `callMethodWithNamePromiseOptional`.
-This'll wrap `T` in `Optional<T>`, so the result would become `String?` and `NSNumber?`.
+This'll wrap `T` in `Optional<T>`, so the result would become i.e. `String?` or `NSNumber?`.

 ```swift
 Meteor.callMethodWithNamePromiseOptional("doSomething", parameters: nil)